-Over the next two years, government will invest in learning and innovation.
-Community groups and organizations are invited to test new, innovative ideas and explore best practices for preventing domestic violence, supporting victims and ultimately changing outcomes for women, girls, families and communities.
-Grants will be available to help community groups and organizations do this.
+This year and next, government will invest in learning and innovation.
+Community groups and organizations will test new, innovative ideas and explore best practices for preventing domestic violence, supporting victims and ultimately changing outcomes for women, girls, families and communities.
+During this phase, grants will be available to help them do this.
 The learning and evidence gathered through this work will help build the best plan for Nova Scotia.

 Supports for victims and families

 We’re committed to ensuring Nova Scotians get the support they need and can develop relationships free of violence.
 Government has introduced initiatives including domestic violence court programs in Halifax and Sydney, and legal changes that let victims of domestic violence take leave from work without fear of losing their jobs.
 We’re also investing in shelter infrastructure and second-stage housing to increase options for women leaving violence and rebuilding their lives.

 If you are or have experienced domestic abuse, you’re not alone.
 There’s help available to you.